yassa9/DLASU24_mission/README.md

 - Arch Manjaroo Linux with i3WM
 - Pytorch CUDA 12.4
 - Dell G3 3500

 ---

 ## Problem I
 #### Problem Statement:

 Finger Angle Prediction from EMG Data

 #### DNN Model:

-Batch size of 256 and epochs set to 10
+- Batch size of 256 and epochs set to 10
-Simple 80/20 train-test split
+- Simple 80/20 train-test split
-Mean Squared Error (MSE) used as the loss function AdamW optimizer with a learning rate of 0.001
+- Mean Squared Error (MSE) used as the loss function
+- AdamW optimizer with a learning rate of 0.001
-Fully connected DNN architecture with layer sizes of 256, 128, 64 Assumes compatibility with both CUDA-enabled GPU and CPU No regularization techniques like dropout or early stopping Dataset is tabular and fully numeric
+- Fully connected DNN architecture with layer sizes of 256, 128, 64
+- Assumes compatibility with both CUDA-enabled GPU and CPU
+- No regularization techniques like dropout or early stopping
+- Dataset is tabular and fully numeric
-Data preprocessed into PyTorch tensors without additional feature engineering Training and test data loaded fully into memory without batching during preprocessing
+- Data preprocessed into PyTorch tensors without additional feature engineering
+- Training and test data loaded fully into memory without batching during preprocessing

+#### CNN tabular:

+#### CNN sequential:

+#### RNN model:

+#### CNN-LSTM:

 <p align="right">(<a href="#readme-top">Back Top</a>)</p>